 - Meat and Poultry Products category to address nutrient discharges.

-The EPA is proposing to designate two types of PFAS: PFOA and PFOS as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as Superfund.
+The EPA has proposed to designate two types of PFAS: PFOA and PFOS as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as Superfund.
 This classification would make responsible parties for sites contaminated with PFOA and PFOS liable for the full costs of recovery and enforcement actions under the Superfund Act.
 This may also impose new or different remedial actions for sites contaminated with these substances.

-In 2022, the EPA will start by making available $1 billion in grant funding through the Bipartisan Infrastructure Law to help communities that are on the frontlines of PFAS contamination.
+In 2022, the EPA made available $1 billion in grant funding through the Bipartisan Infrastructure Law to help communities that are on the frontlines of PFAS contamination.
 This will mark the first investment of at least $5 billion to be deployed this year that can be used to reduce PFAS in drinking water in communities facing disproportionate impacts.
 These funds can be prioritized in small or disadvantaged communities through actions such as technical assistance, water quality testing, contractor training, and installation of centralized treatment technologies and systems.

 Additional resources are available through the Drinking Water and Clean Water State Revolving Funds and the EPA’s Water Infrastructure Finance and Innovation Act (WIFIA) program, particularly for large, capital-intensive projects.
 Environmental services companies like Veolia can help eligible communities apply for these funds and begin solving their water quality issues.